greenerservices/greenerservices.github.io/app/principles/actions/1b-Include-wider-social-economic-and-environmental-factors-in-your-research-and-mapping.md

 ---

 You should understand the problem you are trying to solve based on:

-* benefits to end users and your organisation
+• benefits to end users and your organisation
-* wider economic, social and environmental impacts
+• wider economic, social and environmental impacts

 You should use focused research in the early stages of your project.
 Continue to research and learning should as prototypes are developed and iterated.

-## Lead Roles
+### Likely Lead Roles

 User researcher